marimo-team/spotlights/README.md

    at SLAC who has been a supporter of marimo since day one; he made and deployed the first ever marimo notebook, an interactive tutorial that teaches how to use signal decomposition.
+4. [xDSL](004-xdsl/) xDSL is a Python-native compiler toolkit that lowers the barrier to entry for developing DSLs.
+It's closely connected to the MLIR/LLVM projects and aims to enable exascale computing. xDSL uses marimo to create interactive documentation with embedded playground notebooks.